-The Job Retention Scheme has been extended to 30 April 2021 following the announcement on 5 November 2020 by the Chancellor.
-The new Job Support Scheme has been delayed and will not commence until the furlough scheme finishes (if it is now introduced at all).
+The Job Retention Scheme has been extended to 30 September 2021 following the announcement on 2 March 2021 2020 by the Chancellor.

 To use the scheme, you will need to designate affected employees as ‘furloughed workers,’ and have notified your employees of this change.
 This is a change in their terms of employment; therefore, you should have followed the appropriate HR procedures and this must have been completed prior to the commencement of the furlough period.

 The scheme applies to any entity (including domestic payroll schemes) for employees who were reported to HMRC on a payroll submission (known as a RTI submission) on or before 2 March 2021.

 The grant is available for all types of employees including:

 - Full time employees

 - Employees on agency contracts

 - Employees on flexible or zero hours contracts

 As the calculation of the amount you can pay and claim are complex, HMRC have released detailed guidance on how to calculate the amounts payable and hours (for flexible furlough), please see the government guidance for the full details on the scheme and how to calculate the furlough pay.

 HMRC have produced a calculator to help you calculate the amount you can claim – see Coronavirus Job Retention Scheme calculator